Hiking Boots vs Trail Runners – What’s Better for Your Feet?

 hiking boots vs trail running shoes breathability

-Even if you need to do some river crossings, your trail shoes should dry quickly, unlike heavy boots, which take much longer.
+Even during river crossings, trail shoes dry out swiftly, unlike heavier boots which take much longer to dry.

 Stability